enso-org/enso/docs/language-server/protocol-language-server.md

   contextId: ContextId;

   /**
-   * The message describing the issue.
+   * The object describing the issue.
    */
-  message: String;
+  failure: ExecutionFailure;
 }
 ```